 SA5 thanks RAN3 for the incoming LS on Continuous Management-Based MDT.
 SA5 has been requested to specify a corresponding solution.

-SA5 has studied the request and agreed to specify a solution for Continuous Management-Based MDT in the context of non-split RAN architecture.
+SA5 has studied the request and agreed that the principles present by the RAN3 incoming LS is feasible.
+Therefore, SA5 has agreed a solution for Continuous Management-Based MDT in the context of non-split RAN architecture.
 For split RAN architecture, the same solution is supported at the gNB-CU-CP only.

 SA5 has been requested to assess the security aspects of the proposed Continuous Management-Based MDT solution.
-SA5 has not identified any security concerns with the use of Trace Reference (TR) and Trace Recording Session Reference (TRSR) in the current solution.
+SA5 does not have any security concerns with the use of Trace Reference (TR) and Trace Recording Session Reference (TRSR) in the current solution.
+However, SA3 may provide further assessment on the security aspects of the Continuous Management-Based MDT solution.

 Please refer to the attached agreed Change Requests (CRs) for further details.